 One common measure of SCERA's financial status is the funded ratio.
-This ratio compares the valuation6 and market value of assets to the actuarial accrued liabilities (AAL)7 of SCERA.
+This ratio compares the valuation and market value of assets to the actuarial accrued liabilities (AAL) of SCERA.
 After accounting for contributions made at the Actuarially Determined Contribution (ADC) amount, the overall level of funding of SCERA on a valuation basis has increased for the Plan as a result of favorable investment and non-investment experience, offset by the strengthening of the actuarial assumptions.
-The funded ratios and UAAL for the past 10 valuations from December 31, 2011 to 2020 measured using both valuation and market value of assets are provided in Chart 1.
+The funded ratios and UAAL for the past 10 valuations from December 31, 2012 to 2021 measured using both valuation and market value of assets are provided in Chart 1.

-The factors that caused the changes in the UAAL for the past 10 valuations from December 31, 2011 to 2020 are specified in Chart 2.
-The results in Chart 2 reflect the changes in the investment return assumption in the December 31, 2012, 2015, and 2018 valuations.
-These reductions, together with the changes in the mortality tables and other assumptions from the three triennial experience studies recommending assumptions used in the December 31, 2012, 2015, and 2018 valuations, have had the most impact on the UAAL for SCERA.8
+The factors that caused the changes in the UAAL for the past 10 valuations from December 31, 2012 to 2021 are specified in Chart 2.
+The results in Chart 2 reflect the changes in the investment return assumption in the December 31, 2012, 2015, 2018, and 2021 valuations.
+These reductions, together with the changes in the mortality tables and other assumptions from the four triennial experience studies recommending assumptions used in the December 31, 2012, 2015, 2018, and 2021 valuations, were the single factor having the greatest impact on the UAAL for SCERA.

-Chart 2 also shows that, over this period, the impact on the UAAL due to strengthening of assumptions was more than offset by favorable non-investment experience.
+Chart 2 also shows that, over this period, the impact on the UAAL due to strengthening of assumptions was more than offset by favorable investment and non-investment experience.
 The non-investment experience included smaller salary increases received by active members and changes in compensation earnable and cashout amounts.
 The non-investment experience also included the scheduled delay in implementing the contribution rates determined in the annual valuation.